 - Easy royal icing recipe – finally, a royal icing recipe that ACTUALLY tastes good!
 If you’re looking for a traditional royal icing recipe that hardens up, decorates beautifully, AND is actually enjoyable to eat, you’ll love this recipe!!
-It completely hardens, but it’s still soft to the bite and it has a great flavor.
+Made with meringue powder (vs. egg whites), it completely hardens, but it’s still soft to the bite and it has a great flavor.
 It’s not your typical chalky, candy-like royal icing.
+It’s very good.

 - Buttercream frosting for sugar cookies – the most popular recipe on my blog to date!
 (And for good reason – it’s SO GOOD and so fun to use, and it actually hardens up a lot better than other buttercream recipes.)
 Buttercream IS THE BEST!!

 Troubleshooting tips for sugar cookie dough:

 If your cookie shapes are challenging to peel away and place onto your baking sheet, it may be because of a few reasons: